 Q: Where can I find the “Spanish corner” in the Red Light District?

 A: The “Spanish Corner” is situated on the Old Church Square in Amsterdam’s Red Light District.
 Most of the prostitutes who work in the so called “Spanish Corner” are originally from South-America.
-Our local guides will show you this area during one of our tours.
+Our local guides will show you this unique part of Amsterdam during one of our tours.

 Q: How many sex workers are there in Amsterdam?